 There are a few simple things you can do to help arborvitaes recover.

 Devastating storms can create unstable trees, which makes your yard unsafe.
-First, check your arborvitae for any major issues, like split trunks, broken tops or downed limbs.
+First, check your arborvitae for any major issues, such as split trunks, broken tops, exposed roots, or downed limbs.

 If the damage looks minimal, help your tree rebound with these tips.

 Keep the branches tied for about a month before checking if they’ve regained their form.
-If not, retie them.
-This is crucial because you don’t girdle these branches out with the tie.
-Or, if you used burlap, feel free to keep it on through winter.
+If not, tie them back up.
+This is crucial because you don’t want to girdle these branches with the material you use to tie them up.
+If you used burlap, continue checking to see if branches have corrected themselves, if so then remove burlap.
+If they still need more time, place burlap back and continue checking through winter.
 That way, the tree can gradually grow new wood and take shape without the threat of piling snow or hungry deer.

 Bare branches without needles likely won’t grow back after a deer’s gotten to them.

 But if there is some green growth left, there’s hope for your arborvitae!
 Trim off the branches that are bare, brown or beyond repair.
-Then, give it water, fertilizer and protect it from deer next season.
+Then, give it water and fertilizer as needed.
+If deer browsing continues to be an issue, it may be time to replace with something less desirable to them.

 If you shower your arborvitae with TLC after damage, it can recover during the next few growing seasons.
 Arborvitaes can grow anywhere from 6 to 12” in a year.
 From here on out, it’s a game of patience–waiting for your tree to fill in again while keeping those deer away!